metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Printf/README.md

     printf("| %-5s | %-5s | %-5s |\n",
            "\e[31mRed\e[m", "\e[32mGreen\e[m", "\e[34mBlue\e[m");

-this code produces undsirable result:
+this code produces undesirable result:

     | Red | Green | Blue |

+This is still better because it is readable, but if the result is shorter than the original string, for example, "%.3s", the result will be disastrous.

 `ansi_printf` can be used to properly format colored text.